tusharthakur977/Textutility-/README.md

-# Textutility-
+# Text utility-
-a react app having textutility to manipulate text with dark mode
+a react app having text utility to manipulate text with dark mode